MattyGWS/HorizonXI-Linux-Installation/README.md

 8. Open the horizon launcher and open gamepad configuration, enable XInput.

-9.  open dolphin (the folder/file explorer just like on windows) and go to; `/home/deck/.local/share/Steam/steamapps/compatdata/<prefix_id>/drive_c/users/<user>/AppData/Roaming/HorizonXI-Launcher/`
+9. Open dolphin (the folder/file explorer just like on windows) and go to; `/home/deck/.local/share/Steam/steamapps/compatdata/<prefix_id>/drive_c/users/<user>/AppData/Roaming/HorizonXI-Launcher/`

 the <prefix_ID> is a random number you will need to figure out which one is for horizon as there will likely be multiple folders in here.
 You can use the search function in the folder

 and open config.json

-10. make the following changes inside this file in Kate (Kate is the name of the text editor, don't question it);
+10. Make the following changes inside this file in Kate (Kate is the name of the text editor, don't question it);

 ```
 "padmode000": {